cubeca/cube/README.md

 # CUBE Frontend

+## Auto-deployed preview of the latest commit

+You can preview the latest commit at https://frontend-tjjg4pjowa-pd.a.run.app/ after the deploy Github Action has finished running, which can be monitored here: https://github.com/cubeca/cube_ui/actions

 ## How to run this as a Docker container

 1. Gain access to the CUBE private NPM packages.
 Pick one of these 2 methods, both work for building the Docker image: